 Novo Rad heaters feature a 23mm clay core, a slight upgrade from many 20mm clay core heaters, but still nowhere near as good as our 40mm clay core.
 More core means more heat retention and a more comfortable heating experience.

 Our 40mm clay core is patented and you won’t find anything even close in any other heater on the market.

 From looking at Novo Rad heaters, you can see they do include fluting on the front of the radiator, but the flutes are significantly wider than on a Fischer heater.
 This means there are less flutes on each radiator, thus meaning the heat distribution is less.
 The large number of flutes on a Fischer radiator mean you actually have three times the surface area of steel on the front of the heater, giving you more radiant heat, which only improves your comfort level.

 We mentioned earlier that we offer an exclusive wireless thermostat with every radiator as standard.
 Novo Rad also offers a wireless thermostat, but it is not one that is exclusive to only their heaters.
 In fact, a few other companies also provide the exact same thermostat as Novo Rad.

 The Fischer wireless thermostat is our own technology and is our own design.
 No generic components or third-party controls – when you buy Fischer, you buy with confidence.

 From experience, the Novo Rad thermostat does not include the locking feature our thermostat includes, something which is vitally important for landlords or holiday let properties.

-Also, Novo Rad do not offer low level radiators for use in conservatories and are all one standard height.
+Also, Novo Rad does not offer low-level radiators for use in conservatories and are all one standard height.
 They also do not offer a bathroom radiator in the same style as their main products.